phosxd/Ity/README.md

 - 🟧 Supported, but some features may not work flawlessly.
 - 🟥 Does not compile / no compatible build system.

-Windows support is planned.
-Some refactoring needs to be done to make it possible though.

 If your platform is not on this list, open an issue so I can get to work on adding it to the supported platforms.